 Because our aides will provide pet care, Sparky can remain at home with Rose and John, keeping the whole “family” together.

 Rose’s daughter is happy with their decision and says, “My mom and dad are just happier at home”.
 Rose and John are delighted with their decision to stay home with home care services.
 As Rose explains, “My home is right here with John and Sparky.
 I can’t imagine having it any other way.”

-Elder Home Care provides trusted home care services to seniors living in Suffolk County, New York.
+Elder Home Care provides trusted home care services to seniors living on Long Island.
 As your loved one ages, it is beneficial for them to keep their minds active, sharp and alert by exercising the brain.
 Our caregivers can assist with favorite hobbies, showering, dressing, running errands, preparing favorite meals, medication supervision, encouraging exercise and proper nutrition.
 It is also important for seniors to keep their spirits high.
 We are committed to providing the highest level of care for a wide range of needs.
 Most importantly, we are here to help and to provide the care your loved one deserves.

 Reach us at 516-494-3379 or visit our website at https://nyaide.com/.